-Studio supports new writing from inception to first production: commissioning new work, giving writers time and resources to develop their work, and hosting them in residence during the rehearsal process.
+Building on 40 years of producing powerful contemporary theatre, Studio supports new writing from inception to first production: commissioning new work from both writers and directors; giving artists time and resources to develop their work; and hosting them in residence during the rehearsal process.
 Our intimate spaces are uniquely suited to the immediacy of new work—they’re small, and they provide a direct relationship between the actor and audience.
-Building on its 36-year history of producing powerful contemporary, Artistic Director David Muse came to Studio in 2010 with a vision for expanding substantially its new work production.

 Studio R&D is our incubator for new plays, new relationships, and new modes of collaboration.
 Encompassing the full range of Studio’s commissioning and new work development activities, Studio R&D supports artists through both the writing and development of their work, offering commissions, residencies, and artistic retreats.
 Studio R&D provides artists the resources and tools they need to create, and allows Studio to introduce aesthetically diverse new work into the international repertoire.

 Beginning with Lungs in the 2011-2012 Season, Studio has published all of its world premiere plays, broadening the reach of these new works, and launching them onto the international stage.
 The work Studio has premiered has gone on to productions across the US, Canada, and Europe, playing Off Broadway, touring the UK, and entering the permanent repertoire of the Schaubüehne in Berlin.